Lloyd McClendon: Detroit Tigers

 When Jim Leyland was hired as manager of the Detroit Tigers, he brought former player McClendon on board as bullpen coach.
 For the 2007 season, he was promoted to hitting coach, replacing former Pirates teammate Don Slaught.
 On May 28, 2010, he changed his jersey number from 12 to 19 due to Gerald Laird changing his jersey number from 8 to 12.

 The Tigers did not have an official bench coach until Gene Lamont was named to that position for the 2013 season, but McClendon served a part of that role as acting manager in the absence of Jim Leyland.

 A Detroit player won the American League batting title in four of McClendon's seven seasons as the team's hitting coach.

 Seattle Mariners

 On November 5, 2013, the Puget Sound Business Journal reported that McClendon would be the new Seattle Mariners manager.
 On November 7, general manager Jack Zduriencik officially announced McClendon as the team's manager.

 In McClendon's first season as the manager of the Mariners, the team finished with an 87–75 record.
 The team's record represented an improvement from 71–91 in 2013.
 However, in 2015, the Mariners struggled and finished 76–86; McClendon was fired on October 9, 2015.
 He finished with a record of 163 wins and 161 losses.

 Toledo Mud Hens

 On November 23, 2015, McClendon was hired as the manager of the Triple-A affiliate of the Detroit Tigers, the Toledo Mud Hens.
-In the 2016 season the Mud Hens struggled and finished 6876 McClendon then became the Tigers new hitting coach on October 21, 2016.
+In the 2016 season, the Mud Hens struggled, finishing 68–76.
+Following that season, McClendon was named the Tigers new hitting coach.